Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Experimental Evaluation

 \subsection{Training and Testing}

-In our work, a total dataset of flow pairs for a certain configuration was randomly split in a proportion of 2:1 for training and testing set.
-The correlated flow pairs were labeled as `1' and the uncorrelated pair as `0'.
-We use the following four evaluation metrics for our experimental evaluation.
+In our study, we randomly divided a dataset of flow pairs for a specific configuration into a 2:1 ratio for the training and testing sets.
+Flow pairs were labeled as `1' for correlated and `0' for uncorrelated.
+We assessed our experiments using following four evaluation metrics.